-\paragraph{Graph neural networks} Learning from graph data poses unique challenges such as handling variable-sized topologies, capturing potentially non-linear connectivity patterns, and managing cycles.
-Graph neural networks (GNNs) \citep{bacciu2023gentle,wu2021comprehensive} facilitate the adaptive processing of graphs by iteratively refining node representations (\emph{embeddings}) through neighborhood aggregations, thereby progressively increasing the receptive field of the nodes~\citep{Micheli-NN4G}.
-In practice, a GNN computes the embedding of a node $v$ by taking as input its features $\boldsymbol{x}_v$ and those of its neighbors $\{\boldsymbol{x}_u \,:\, u \in \mathcal{N}(v)\}$, returning as output a node embedding $\boldsymbol{h}_v^{(L)} \in \mathbb{R}^{d'}$ (for some $d' \in \mathbb{N}$) obtained after $L \geq 1$ local message-passing iterations.
+Learning from graph data poses unique challenges such as handling variable-sized topologies, capturing potentially non-linear connectivity patterns, and managing cycles.
+Graph neural networks (GNNs) \citep{bacciu2023gentle,wu2021comprehensive} facilitate the adaptive processing of graphs by iteratively refining node representations (\emph{embeddings}) through neighbourhood aggregations, thereby progressively increasing the receptive field of the nodes~\citep{Micheli-NN4G}.
+In practice, a GNN computes the embedding of a node $v$ by taking as input its features $\boldsymbol{x}_v$ and those of its neighbours $\{\boldsymbol{x}_u \,:\, u \in \mathcal{N}(v)\}$, returning as output a node embedding $\boldsymbol{h}_v^{(L)} \in \mathbb{R}^{d'}$ (for some $d' \in \mathbb{N}$) obtained after $L \geq 1$ local message-passing iterations.
 Once computed, node embeddings can be used to learn downstream tasks.

 Within the GNN family, convolutional approaches compute node embeddings by stacking multiple message-passing layers, allowing to learn tasks in an end-to-end fashion.
 However, training convolutional GNNs poses several challenges, including a bias towards graphs with high homophily~\citep{Zhu2020} and the issue of over-smoothing, which causes the node embeddings to become indistinguishable as the number of layers increases~\citep{Chen2020aaai}.
-Addressing heterophily, i.e., a prevalence of inter-class edges between nodes (the opposite of homophily), is related to over-smoothing, as successive message-passing iterations make the embeddings of neighboring nodes more similar~\citep{Yan2022}.
+Addressing heterophily, i.e., a prevalence of inter-class edges between nodes (the opposite of homophily), is related to over-smoothing, as successive message-passing iterations make the embeddings of neighbouring nodes more similar~\citep{Yan2022}.